junxit/us-congress-bills-110/bill.md

 >     - **(C)** the manner in which such data is to be collected;
 >     - **(D)** the use and availability of such data including guidelines for such use; and
 >     - **(E)** the collection of information about diseases and disorders that primarily affect motor neurons that are considered essential to furthering the study and cure of ALS.
->   - **(3)** *Report* Not later than 1 years after the date on which the Advisory Committee is established, the Advisory Committee shall submit a report concerning the review conducted under paragraph (2) that contains the recommendations of the Advisory Committee with respect to the results of such review.
+>   - **(3)** *Report* Not later than 1 year after the date on which the Advisory Committee is established, the Advisory Committee shall submit a report concerning the review conducted under paragraph (2) that contains the recommendations of the Advisory Committee with respect to the results of such review.
 > - **(c)** *Grants* Notwithstanding the recommendations of the Advisory Committee under subsection (b), the Secretary, acting through the Director of the Centers for Disease Control and Prevention, may award grants to, and enter into contracts and cooperative agreements with, public or private nonprofit entities for the collection, analysis, and reporting of data on ALS and other motor neuron disorders that can be confused with ALS, misdiagnosed as ALS, and in some cases progress to ALS.
 > - **(d)** *Coordination With State, Local, and Federal Registries*
 >   - **(1)** *In general* In establishing the National ALS Registry under subsection (a), the Secretary, acting through the Director of the Centers for Disease Control and Prevention, shall—